county-of-simcoe-gis/SimcoeCountyGeoServerLayerInfo/README.md

 This app is designed to work with the GeoServer rest api.
 It displays basic Metadata information from the end point.

-This app is called from layers component in our Web Map viewer.
+This app is called from layers component in our Web Map viewer [WebViewer](https://github.com/county-of-simcoe-gis/SimcoeCountyWebViewer).

 It accepts a Url rest end point as a parameter. e.g. https://opengis.simcoe.ca/layerInfo/?URL=https://opengis.simcoe.ca/geoserver/rest/workspaces/simcoe/datastores/paradise/featuretypes/Ganaraska+Trail.json